apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/security-directives/index.md

 **Authorization** is the process of determining, whether a given user is allowed access to a given resource or not.
 In most cases, in order to be able to authorize a user (i.e. allow access to some part of the system) the users identity must already have been established, i.e. he/she must have been authenticated.
-Without prior authentication the authorization would have to be very crude, e.g. "allow access for *all* users" or "allow access for *noone*".
+Without prior authentication the authorization would have to be very crude, e.g. "allow access for *all* users" or "allow access for *no one*".
 Only after authentication will it be possible to, e.g., "allow access to the statistics resource for *admins*, but not for regular *members*".